Here comes homebuilder sentiment ...

-The July reading on homebuilder sentiment from the National Association of Homebuilders will cross at 10:00 a.m.
-ET.
+At 10:00 a.m.
+ET, the National Association of Homebuilders will release the Housing Market Index for April.

-Economists estimate that the index remained unchanged at a nine-month high from the prior month, at 59, according to Bloomberg.
+Economists forecast that the index rose to 57 from 56 in March, according to Bloomberg.

-Bank of America Merrill Lynch analysts are forecasting a print below consensus of 57.
-In their preview to clients, they wrote: “While housing conditions remain favourable — low rates, lean inventory and improving economy — we think homebuilders might become concerned by the recent risk-off mood in the marketplace.
-The “CNN” effect is important with the press noting the risks from Greece and China.”
+Raymond James’ chief economist Scott Brown wrote in a weekly note that strong jobs growth over the past year and low mortgage rates have been supportive of the housing market.

+In the April release, NAHB chief economist David Crowe said, “This uptick shows builders are feeling optimistic that the housing market will continue to strengthen throughout 2015.”

 Business Insider Emails & Alerts